-The Department develops views and suggestions on the Bank's new product and service developments upon assessing the same with respect to external fraud risks.
-The Department also carries out all necessary investigation about acts of external fraud, sharing information about the same within the Bank and with other banks within the scope of Intelligence Management.
+The Department also carries out all necessary examination and investigation about acts of external fraud, informing related parties about acts of external fraud within the Bank and other Banks.
 In addition to that, the Department carries out training and awareness programs in order to help Garanti Bank personnel understand the importance of the prevention of fraud risks and to establish this culture throughout the Bank.

-Within the scope of monitoring and prevention of fraud attempts and incidents, the Department follows up technological developments to increase the security of products and services provided via alternative delivery channels and cardbased payment systems, and to detect and prevent credit card and consumer loan application frauds and attempts of account takeover.
+Within the scope of monitoring and prevention of fraud attempts and incidents, the Department follows up technological developments to increase the security of products and services provided via alternative delivery channels and card-based payment systems, and to detect and prevent credit card and consumer loan application frauds and attempts of account takeover.
 For this purpose, the Department develops strategies that are compliant with the Bank's policies and takes the most efficient and effective actions quickly.